 Risk Factors for Developing Diabetic Leg Wounds

-If you have diabetes, knowing the risks for diabetic leg wounds is key.
+If you have diabetes, knowing the risks of diabetic leg wounds is key.
 These wounds, or diabetic ulcers, can be serious.
-They might even lead to amputation8.
+They might even lead to amputation.

 Medical Conditions That Increase Risk